 Legal Separation vs. Divorce: Differences

-There are key differences between a separation and divorce.
-The most basic and obvious distinction is that you remain married during a legal separation.
-In a divorce your marriage is dissolved.
+There are key differences between a legal separation and divorce.
+The main difference is that you're still married during a legal separation.
+But a divorce legally ends your marriage.
 Other differences include:

-- Health care/other benefits: Legal separation may allow for the retention of certain health care and other benefits.
-This includes certain Social Security benefits that terminate with a divorce.
+- Health care/other benefits: Legal separation may allow for the retention of some benefits, such as health insurance and certain Social Security benefits that end with divorce.

-- Marital status: Legal separation allows you to retain your marital status, meaning that you're not free to marry anyone else; only once you're divorced can you remarry.
+- Marital status: Legal separation allows you to keep your marital status.
+That means you're not free to marry anyone else.
+You can only remarry when you're divorced.

-- Decision-making: Spouses are still considered next of kin and can still make medical or financial decisions for the other; divorced spouses aren't considered next of kin.
+- Decision-making: States consider a separated couple to be next of kin.
+Separated spouses can make medical or financial decisions for the other.
+Divorced spouses are no longer next of kin.

-- Property rights: Legal separation preserves each spouse's legal rights to property benefits upon the death of the other, but a divorce extinguishes these rights.
+- Property rights: Legal separation preserves a spouse's property rights when the other spouse dies.
+A divorce extinguishes these rights.

-- Remarriage/reconciliation: Divorce cannot be undone; reconciliation is easier with legal separation.
-With a divorce, you would have to remarry if you want a legal reunification.
+- Remarriage/reconciliation: Reconciliation is easier with legal separation.
+A divorce is final, so you must remarry if you want a legal reunification.

 Legal Separation vs. Divorce: Similarities

-In both divorce proceedings and in the proceedings for legal separation, the court decides the following:
+In both divorce and legal separation proceedings, the court decides the following:

-- Separation maintenance (a legal separation includes the equivalent to alimony and child support, but is distinguished from the effects of a divorce and is usually achieved through a "motion pending litigation").
+Separation maintenance is similar to spousal support in that it may include arrangements similar to alimony or child support.
+The difference comes from the effects of a divorce and is usually achieved through a "motion pending litigation."

-- Property division (both legal separation and divorce property division is based on the couple's situation and how it relates to the property)
+Courts base property division in both legal separation and divorce on how the couple's situation relates to the property.

 Questions About Legal Separation vs. Divorce?
 An Attorney Can Help

-Because each state has its own laws regarding property and debt division, it's important to check the laws where you live.
-These determinations can become quite convoluted due to the changing of the couple's circumstances, so it's a good idea for each spouse to consult with his or her own attorney for help.
-A local family law attorney can help you sort through the consequences of a legal separation vs. divorce.
+State laws vary for property and debt division.
+So, it's essential to check the laws where you live.
+Because the laws depend on the couple's changing circumstances, it's a good idea for each spouse to seek legal advice.
+A local family law attorney can help you sort through the consequences of legal separation and divorce.